imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 # shows details on each index
 s.indexDetails

+# show cache details on all indexes
+ss.indexDetails

-# show cache details on a specific index
+# show cache details on a specific index && its cache
 ss.indexDetails.index_name_here.cache

-# shows explicit byte-level detail of the index & its cache utilization

 ```

+cache output includes things like...

+- bytes currently in cache
+- bytes READ into cache
+- pages requested FROM the cache
+- pages read into the cache

+This can be re-run after queries are run against the db to get "refreshed" and/or updated cache details & analysis.

 ### Consider compromises